 Possibly this book becomes a catalyst for further reflection on what is dear to you.
 Though I am experienced in the field of professional and personal development, you are the expert on your life.
 Implementation of any new thinking will, of course, need to be undertaken by you, I cannot do it for you.

 With that said, let me thank you for your presence here and wish you Happy Reading!

 Modena: Brian Groves, 2017

-Following the publication of Heart Dreams Captured From Dreams, it felt right to continue along the poetry path.
-As an expression of ideas, reflections and general musings, More Heart Poems Captured From Dreams indeed brings more ‘heart poems captured from dreams’ into being.
+Following the publication of Heart Poems Captured From Dreams, it felt right to continue along the poetry path.
+As an expression of ideas, reflections, and general musings, More Heart Poems Captured From Dreams indeed brings more ‘heart poems captured from dreams’ into being.

 Captured by a dream we might find sleep difficult.
 Captured by a dream the day could offer us too few hours to achieve all we want for the sake of reaching our objective.